AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/data.md

 *  `{<path to config.xml>}` is the absolute file system path to `config.xml`; this argument is required

-Within this step, the Data Migration Tool creates additional tables and triggers for the migration tables in the Magento 1 database.
+Within this step, the [!DNL Data Migration Tool] creates additional tables and triggers for the migration tables in the Magento 1 database.
 They will be used in the [incremental/delta](delta.md) migration step.
 Additional tables contain information about changed records after the final migration execution.
 Database triggers are used to populate these extra tables, so if a new operation is being performed on the particular table (a record is added/modified/removed), these database trigger save information about this operation to the extra table.
-When we run a delta migration process, the Data Migration Tool checks these tables for the unprocessed records and migrates the necessary content into the Magento 2 database.
+When we run a delta migration process, the [!DNL Data Migration Tool] checks these tables for the unprocessed records and migrates the necessary content into the Magento 2 database.

 Each new table will have:

 *  `m2_cl` prefix
 *  `INSERT`, `UPDATE`, `DELETE` event triggers.

-For example, for the `sales_flat_order` the Data Migration Tool creates:
+For example, for the `sales_flat_order` the [!DNL Data Migration Tool] creates:

 *  `m2_cl_sales_flat_order` table: